Quantum geometrical effects in non-Hermitian systems: Formalism and definitions: Quantum geometry for non-Hermitian systems

 The non-Hermitian geometric tensor depends only on the eigenstates of a single band and it is invariant under gauge transformations of both left and right eigenvectors.
 We note that throughout the paper we do not impose any particular normalization for the left or right eigenvectors.
 The main advantage of defining the non-Hermitian quantum geometric tensor without imposing any kind of normalization on the bi-orthogonal basis is that all different choices of left and right eigenvectors can be treated simultaneously.
 The reason for this is that generically at most two of the scalar products $\ipLR{\psi_{\bm{\lambda}}^n}{\psi_{\bm{\lambda}}^n}$, $\ipRR{\psi_{\bm{\lambda}}^n}{\psi_{\bm{\lambda}}^n}$ and $\leftindex_\LL{\ip{\psi_{\bm{\lambda}}^n}{\psi_{\bm{\lambda}}^n}}_\LL$ can be normalized at once.
 The anti-symmetric parts of the non-Hermitian quantum geometric tensors yields the different non-Hermitian Berry curvatures

 with the non-Hermitian Berry connection~\cite{Silberstein2020}

 We define the remaining symmetric part of the non-Hermitian quantum geometric tensor as the non-Hermitian quantum metric

-We stress that both non-Hermitian Berry curvature and quantum metric are generally complex-valued.
+We stress that both non-Hermitian Berry curvature and quantum metric are generally complex-valued and that they depend on the four possible combinations of left and right eigenstates.
+For the different choices we find general properties given by

 Further we note that there have been different ways of defining the non-Hermitian quantum metric as the real or even real and symmetric part of the non-Hermitian quantum geometric tensor~\cite{Solnshkov2021,Liao2021,Zhu2021,Zhang2019}.
 We refer to Ref.~\cite{Chen2024} for an excellent discussion of their distinction.
 The definition presented above relates the non-Hermitian quantum geometric tensor to the Berry curvature, independent of the normalization.
 It further is the natural choice considering the physical implications of nontrivial Berry curvature and quantum metric in non-Hermitian systems, which will be discussed in the following.

-The non-Hermitian Berry curvature has been studied before and has been related to adiabatic growth of eigenstates~\cite{Singhal2023} and the Peterman factor~\cite{Ozawa2025}.
+The non-Hermitian Berry curvature has been studied before and has been related to adiabatic growth of eigenstates~\cite{Singhal2023} and the Petermann factor~\cite{Ozawa2025}.
 The non-Hermitian quantum geometric tensor is employed to describe semiclassical dynamics of wavepackets in non-Hermitian systems perturbed by potentially complex-valued gradient fields~\cite{Silberstein2020,Hu2025,Alon2024,Behrends2025}.
 Beyond semiclassical dynamics many implications of a non-Hermitian metric have not yet been investigated.
 In the following we describe three distinct situations in which non-Hermitian quantum geometry plays a central role.